PhilipHofmann/PtBi2_kmeans/README.md

 by Paulina Majchrzak, Charlotte Sanders, Yu Zhang, Andrii Kuibarov,Oleksandr Suvorov,Emma Springate,Iryna Kovalchuk, Saicharan Aswartham, Grigory Shipunov Bernd B\"uchner, Alexander Yaresko, Sergey Borisenko and Philip Hofmann

-(to be published).
+Physical Review Research 7, 013025 (2025).

 If you are using the notebooks and tools introduced here, please cite the above paper in your work.
-Before the publication of this paper, please cite:
+Figure numbers in the notebook can refer to the two arxiv publications related to this paper:

 [Electron dynamics in a three-dimensional Brillouin zone analysed by machine learning](https://arxiv.org/abs/2406.10550)